FUDCo/Elko/README.md

 environment.
 I also need to run JavaDoc on the code and find a home for the resulting web pages.
 However, if you run JavaDoc on the sources yourself, the resulting output is very usable -- the code is well documented in this regard.

-#### Binaries

-My goal is to eventually make precompiled .jar files available for this stuff.
-The appropriate manner for this to be hosted in the GitHub world is still something I haven't researched (I could just commit the .jar files to the repo, but that feels wrong).
-Once this gets resolved, this README will be updated accordingly.